hakerdefo/pmytd/README.md

 pmytd needs to have following applications installed in order to function,

-* [youtube-dl] - Small command-line program to download videos from YouTube.com and other video sites. youtube-dl is available in repos of some distros but chances are that version is severly outdated.
+* [youtube-dl] - Small command-line program to download videos from YouTube.com and other video sharing websites. youtube-dl is available in repos of some distributions but available version most likely would be severly outdated.
 Here is the right way to install it.
 Open terminal and run following commands,
 ```sh
 $ sudo wget https://yt-dl.org/downloads/latest/youtube-dl -O /usr/local/bin/youtube-dl
 ```